Isn’t YouTube a destination for mindless distractions?

 Nonetheless, the videos are good with crisp and clear presentation and they move along at a moderate pace.
 There are no flashy images or pictures to distract the student, just a series of animated French texts followed by their English translations.
 Repetition of words and phrases is encouraged throughout the lessons which on average last for a couple of minutes, though there are some longer ones.

 Warm up your vocal cords as you’ll be speaking a lot during these videos.
-This helpful YouTube channel to learn French is a collection of slick and uncomplicated lessons that feature the vocabulary you will need in certain situations such as dining and shopping.
+This helpful YouTube channel covers several languages, including French.
+The “Learn French 101” playlist linked above is a collection of slick and uncomplicated lessons that feature the vocabulary you’ll need in certain situations such as dining and shopping.
 There are also lessons devoted specifically to common words and phrases.
 Interactivity is a big part of this series.

-The format follows a regular structure.
+The format for the videos follows a regular structure.
 First, you’ll hear a sentence in French accompanied by large subtitles.
-Then you will see and hear a French speaker repeat those words after which you are prompted to speak.
+Then you’ll see and hear a French speaker repeat those words after which you’re prompted to speak.
 This is followed by another French speaker saying those same words.
-The repetition of the phrases and the variety of ways they are presented help to solidify them in the mind.
+The repetition of the phrases and the variety of ways they’re presented help to solidify them in the mind.

-Never in your wildest dreams did you think you would be learning French from a bunch of cartoon characters with robotic voices, but strange things sometimes do happen.
-These fun animated French lessons are well structured and easy to follow.
+Never in your wildest dreams did you think you’d be learning French from a bunch of cartoon characters with robotic voices, but strange things sometimes do happen.
+These fun animated French lessons are well-structured and easy to follow.
 Your guides are cartoon characters and though their voices sound as if they’ve been voiced by a machine the presentation is clear.

 The videos cover many aspects of the French language including key vocabulary, the meaning of words and some aspects of grammar.
-Their durations vary, anything from a couple of minutes to up to ten minutes.
-You’ll hear one, two or all of the characters say a phrase then you are asked to repeat it.
+Their durations vary, anything from a couple of minutes to up to 10 minutes.
+You’ll hear one, two or all of the characters say a phrase, then you’re asked to repeat it.
 Every phrase appears on the cartoon classroom’s chalkboard along with its English translation.